uli28/ng-dev/Setup/readme.md

 ## Connect to VM

-Go to Ressource Group `az204-lab` and connect to VM using RDP and the credentials that you have used in the script:
+Go to Ressource Group `ng-dev` and connect to VM using RDP and the credentials that you have used in the script:

 Download RDP File: